ecomol/RSE/README.md

 # RSE
 RSE is an R package for estimating the number of newly found rare species in additional ecological samples, based on species diversity information (abundance or incidence) in original ecological samples.
-The methods implemented in this R package include a Bayesian-weighted estimator and two unweighted estimators All the estimators have been described in detail in the following paper:
+The methods implemented in this R package include a Bayesian-weighted estimator and two unweighted estimators.
+All the estimators have been described in detail in the following paper:

 Predicting the number of newly discovered rare species: a Bayesian weight approach.
 Under review in Conservation Biology (2018)